 If you enter a contract because a trader misled you or used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-The 'Misleading & aggressive practices: your right to redress' guide gives more information.
+The 'Misleading and aggressive practices: rights to redress' guide gives more information.
 You can report complaints about unfair trading practices to the Citizens Advice consumer service for referral to trading standards.

 If you paid for a service on finance arranged by a trader or if you paid for a service using your credit card and it cost more than £100 but less than £30,000, you have rights under the Consumer Credit Act 1974.
 Section 75 of the Act makes the finance / card provider as responsible as the trader for a breach of contract or misrepresentation.
 This could include supplying a sub-standard service or making a false claim about a service.
 You are entitled to take action against the trader, the finance / card provider or both.
 If you are unhappy with the finance / card provider's response then you can complain to the Financial Ombudsman Service.